KevinMGranger/cargo-pando/README.md

 - ~~[ ] document using cargo aliases to help with common sub-commands~~
 - ~~[ ] document helpful env vars~~

-(I can't remember what those last two were about.
-Oh well.)
+~~(I can't remember what those last two were about.
+Oh well.)~~

+The first was about literal cargo aliases.
+Unsure about env vars still.

 ## 0.4
 - [ ] start writing tests